-These values are not without danger for fish because water containing nitrites can be considered suspect or even toxic, for fish even at low doses according to Vissin et al, these va 11 are explained by a high activity of microorganisms, and are higher than the results of S. Buhungu et al (2018) in the Kinyankonge River, a tributary of Lake Tanganyika in the city of Bujumbura in Burundi where all the values are below 0.1 which is explained by the existence of treatment plants which make the different waters less loaded before discharging them.
-These values are slightly lower than the results of Dovonou et al (June, 2011) on Lake Nokoué, which would be linked to a dilution in the middle of the rainy season on Lake Hlan while Lake Nokoué was studied at the beginning of the rainy seasons, the same causes explain the inferiority of these values to most of the values (0-3 mg/L) of Dimon et al (July, 2014) on Lake Ahémé.
+These values are not without danger for fish because water containing nitrites can be considered suspect or even toxic, for fish even at low doses according to Vissin et al, these values are explained by a high activity of microorganisms, and are higher than the results of S. Buhungu et al (2018) in the Kinyankonge River, a tributary of Lake Tanganyika in the city of Bujumbura in Burundi where all the values are below 0.1 which is explained by the existence of treatment plants which make the different waters less loaded before discharging them.
+These values are slightly lower than the results of Dovonou et al (June, 2011) on Lake Nokoue, which would be linked to a dilution in the middle of the rainy season on Lake Hlan while Lake Nokoue was studied at the beginning Dimon et al (July, 2014) on Lake Aheme.